-With over 20 experienced urologist & oncologist office locations in Kansas and Missouri, the doctors at Kansas City Urology Care proudly offer male and female incontinence treatment options in Kansas City, Overland Park, Emporia, Grandview, Leavenworth, Clinton, Liberty, Olathe, Lexington, Harrisonville, Lee’s Summit, North, KC, Independence, MO, and the entire KC metro.
+With over 20 experienced urologist & oncologist office locations in Kansas and Missouri, the doctors at Kansas City Urology Care proudly offer male and female incontinence treatment options in Kansas City, Overland Park, Emporia, Grandview, Leavenworth, Clinton, Liberty, Olathe, Lexington, Harrisonville, Lee’s Summit, Paola, Merriam, North, KC, Independence, MO, and the entire KC metro.

 Once the evaluation is complete and the underlying problem identified, then treatment may be considered.
 Therapy for urinary leakage may include, lifestyle changes, specific exercises, medications, surgery or a combination of these depending on the type of incontinence There are three major classifications of incontinence and some patients may have more than one type.

 - Urge Incontinence (Overactive Bladder) — Leakage that is accompanied by a strong need (urge) to urinate that does not allow time to reach the bathroom.

 - Stress Incontinence — This is leakage which occurs with coughing, sneezing, exercising or straining.
 It is most common among middle aged and older women and some men after prostate removal.

 - Incontinence Without Sensation (Overflow Incontinence) — This leakage occurs when the bladder empties poorly and often without good sensation.
 Urine may overflow through a relatively weak urinary sphincter.